reslp/reproducibility-workshop/day-2/exercise-4-docker-pitfalls.rst

    (user@host)-$ ls -hl file.from.user.txt

-The third column in the answer you get shows the user that is the owner of this file, i.e. who created it: e.g. ``user22`` and in the fourth column you see through which usergroup the user was acting when he/she created it: e.g. ``user22``.
+The third column in the answer you get shows the user that is the owner of this file, i.e. who created it: e.g. ``user22`` and in the fourth column you see through which usergroup the user was acting when s*he created it: e.g. ``user22``.
 Normally, each user has it's own usergroup per default.

 Now, let's create a file through a container.